Umar Bakkalcha: Martyrdom

-The Dergue was hunting Bakkalcha on the assumption that his capture could lead to the total collapse of the Oromo rebellion activities that were bursting out in Gelemso and the whole of the Chercher region.
+The Dergue was hunting Bakkalcha on the assumption that his capture could lead to the total collapse of the Oromo rebellion activities in Gelemso and the whole of the Chercher region.
 This was calculated on two bases.
-First, the Oromos did see Bakkalcha as the icon and symbol of their struggle.
-So the Dergue must had to eradicate this sentiment and humiliate the Oromos.
-Second, as he had existed in the struggle since the time of Elemo Qiltu and Ahmad Taqi, the Dergue officials assumed that Bakkalcha would give them first hand information which would lead to the destruction of the core body of the fighting units.
+First, the Oromos saw Bakkalcha as the icon and symbol of their struggle, so his removal would eradicate this sentiment and humiliate the Oromos.
+Second, as he had existed in the struggle since the time of Elemo Qiltu and Ahmad Taqi, the Dergue officials assumed that Bakkalcha would give them first hand information which would lead to the destruction of the core body of their fighting units.

-However, Bakkalcha didn't want any miserable situations to happen because of his words.
-So he didn't say this and that on the investigation process that lasted for about four months.
-He used to make a beautiful speeches in front of the Dergue officials rather.
-Seeing this, the Oromo detainees inside the prison who fall in deep frustrations before, started to consider Bakkalcha as their sources of courage and morale strength.
+However, Bakkalcha refused to give them information and the investigation process lasted for about four months.
+He instead made speeches in front of the Dergue officials, raising the morale of imprisoned Oromo.

-After a series of investigations that left no yield for what they had intended, the Dergue officials decided to execute Bakkalcha and his three colleagues.
+After a series of failed investigations, Dergue officials decided to execute Bakkalcha and his three colleagues.
 They summoned the public of Gelemso to gather at a place which is found in the southern part of the town and crossed from eastern bank of Aw-Seid river by Gelemso-Mechara Highway.
 A fabricated statement, which accused Bakkalcha of killing four innocent people, was read by the jury.
-And Bakkalcha was given to speak his final words in order that he might ask the amnesty of the Revolutionary Government.
+Bakkalcha was expected to speak his final words in order that he might ask the amnesty of the Revolutionary Government, but did not.

-However, Umar didn't speak any word which would make him coward.

-Having said his final words, the executers shoot Bakkalcha and his three comrades instantly and bulldozed them in one grave.
+Having said his final words, Bakkalcha and his three comrades were executed by gunshot and buried in one grave.

-That day marked a heroic death of one of Gelemso's favourite patriots.
-But also it was a marking of an immortal personality of Umar Sheikh Muhammad Rabi, an unforgettable hero whom the public still call “Bakkalcha”(Our Downfall star).